Into the Fire, July 1990

 Burned and weathered trees create eery fingers in the Mount Evans Wilderness Area.

-I photographed this New Mexico sunset at the end of our trip, in Villanueva.
+I photographed this New Mexico sunset at the end of the trip, in Villanueva, New Mexico.

-I photographed this New Mexico sunset at the end of our trip, in Villanueva.
+I photographed this New Mexico sunset at the end of the trip, in Villanueva, New Mexico.

-Once we were down from the trail, we drove south to a summer house owned by one of David’s relatives in Villanueva, New Mexico.
-Our route took us through Cerillos and Madrid, New Mexico, then up to Sandia Peak in time for sunset 5000 feet above Albuquerque.
-Tired from hiking and driving, once we arrived at the isolated thick, cool adobe house, I slept one of the deepest sleeps I have ever experienced.
+Once I was down from the trail, I drove south to a summer house in Villanueva, New Mexico.
+My route took me through Cerillos and Madrid, New Mexico, then up to Sandia Peak in time for sunset 5000 feet above Albuquerque.
+Tired from hiking and driving, once I arrived at the isolated thick, cool adobe house, I slept one of the deepest sleeps I have ever experienced.

-Cholla cactus and eroded wall, Villanueva, New Mexico.
+Cholla cactus invade an eroded wall in Villanueva, New Mexico.

-Cholla cactus and eroded wall, Villanueva, New Mexico.
+Cholla cactus invade an eroded wall in Villanueva, New Mexico.

-Albuquerque, New Mexico just after sunset viewed from Sandia Peak 5000 feet above.
+This view of Albuquerque, New Mexico was made just after sunset from Sandia Peak 5000 feet above.

-Albuquerque, New Mexico just after sunset viewed from Sandia Peak 5000 feet above.
+This view of Albuquerque, New Mexico was made just after sunset from Sandia Peak 5000 feet above.

 Leave a Reply